 The club promotes hunting, trialling and showing.

-Showing: In showing the dogs are paraded before a judge who ranks the dogs in order of merit based on specified characteristics of each breed, with the ultimate aim being the title of Show Champion.
+Showing: Dogs are paraded before a judge who ranks them in order of merit based on specified characteristics of each breed, with the ultimate aim being the title of Show Champion.
 The idea is to keep improving the quality of the breed by selecting and breeding from dogs which typify the ideal.
 The WGC runs two Championship Shows every year in September, in conjunction with the Huntly and Districts Kennel Association.

-Trialling: In field trialling dogs compete in simulated hunting conditions to judge how the dogs perform in a hunting situation and to keep their skills up to scratch in the off season, with the ultimate aim being the title of Field Trial Champion.
+Trialling: In field trialling dogs compete in simulated hunting conditions to judge how they perform in the hunting field with the ultimate aim being the title of Field Trial Champion.
 Alternatively, in Natural Game Trials dogs are judged under actual hunting conditions and compete for the title of Field Champion.
-Our Championship Retriever Trial is run on our behalf by North Auckland Gundog Club, we run our own Spaniel Natural Game Trials.
-In addition, the club runs a Roughshooters Trial each April, providing a fun day for club members and a reason to polish up their skills.
+After a long break we now run our own Trials again.
+In addition, the club runs a Roughshooters Trial each April, providing a fun day for club members and a method to test their skills before the season opens.